Welcome to the website of the Roman Catholic Parish of The Holy Cross.

 THERE IS NO SUNDAY OBLIGATION AT PRESENT

-**IT IS MOST IMPORTANT THAT FACE COVERINGS ARE WORN AND SOCIAL DISTANCING MAINTAINED, ESPECIALLY IN THE PORCH**
+**THE WEARING OF FACE COVERINGS IS ENCOURAGED AND SOCIAL DISTANCING MAINTAINED, ESPECIALLY IN THE PORCH**

 **PLEASE LOOK AT THE NEWSLETTER FOR THIS WEEK**.

 The parish was formed in 2013 with the merger of the parishes of St John The Evangelist, The Willows, Kirkham, and St Joseph’s, Wesham.